rowanmanning/rowanmanning.com/content/weeknotes/5/index.md

   * {{< pin right >}}{{< image "tootsie-in-a-box.jpg" >}}{{< /pin >}}

      Permit me to talk about my cat.
 There are lots of cardboard boxes in our house now, Tootsie isn't a box cat at all, but he has fallen head over heels in love with this one.
-I don't understand what's special about it but his favourite game is to chase toy mice around bottom of the box and try to dig them up.
+I don't understand what's special about it but his favourite game is to chase toy mice around the bottom of the box and try to dig them up.
 It's pretty adorable and I hope this is a new fixture because boxes are cheaper than cat toys

   * On Saturday we watched all three of the [Christmas Prince](https://en.wikipedia.org/wiki/A_Christmas_Prince) films, using [Teleparty](https://www.netflixparty.com/) to watch with a group of Christmas-dedicated friends.
 I do enjoy these films, and it was only my second watch of films 2 and 3 so I caught a few more details, but I really do think Netflix peaked with The Princess Switch.